Few things are as satisfying as a walk around Paris

 Distance: a 15-minute walk

 The third stop on your Parisian route is the Louvre, the pièce de résistance of the museum world.
-It’s firmly entrenched as one of the must-see places to visit in Paris for most travelers.
+It’s firmly entrenched as one of the must-see places to visit in Paris for most travelers who visit France.

 Although best known for the Mona Lisa and her enigmatic smile, it’s an incredible repository of more than 75,000 pieces of art from almost every civilization on earth (it’s estimated it would take nine months just to glance at every piece).